-Ideally, the first aid, attendance, observing and assisting sessions should be done at triyoga.
+Ideally, attendance, observing and assisting sessions should be done at triyoga.
 However, we realise that for some this may not be possible.
-In such cases, the first aid, attending, assisting and observing hours may be taken with teachers in the UK or abroad, provided the teachers are approved by the triyoga faculty and the first aid training meets the requirements of the BWY.
+In such cases, attending, assisting and observing hours may be taken with teachers in the UK or abroad, provided the teachers are approved by the triyoga faculty.
+First aid training must meet the requirements of the BWY.

 At the beginning of the training, you will be assigned a personal tutor from among your asana teachers who will monitor your progress throughout the training, assist you with any concerns you may have and help when necessary, to identify any key areas that you might benefit from paying particular attention to.
 You will meet with them formally on at least two occasions during the course to discuss your development as the training proceeds.

 In the last 6 months of the training, you will meet every month for two hours in a small supervision group (approximately 4 students), which is specifically designed to help you refine your personal practice and assist you make the transition from student to professional teacher.
 This group, which will be taken by one of your asana teachers, will be a forum for you to address the key issues that teachers typically encounter when they are 'out there' in the teaching world e.g. dealing with injuries, troublesome students, getting a class started.
 It will also be an excellent opportunity to address specific issues about your own practice, share and get feedback and support from your peers, whether for the evolution of your own practice or your teaching.